Beyond the Handshake: Deconstructing Partnership Value from First Principles

 For individuals:

-Reach out directly to discuss how you can apply this partnership value framework to your current relationships.
+Reach out directly to discuss how you can apply this framework to your current relationships.

 For organizations: Ready to transform how your team evaluates partnerships?